madhav9757/Discussy/README.md

 Discussy was built as a full-stack learning project, focusing on:

-- Scalable component design
+ - Scalable Component Design: Architecting reusable and maintainable React components.
-- State management using RTK Query
+ - Advanced State Management: Effectively utilizing Redux Toolkit and RTK Query for complex application states and optimized data fetching.
-- Backend route protection
+ - Backend Security: Implementing robust route protection and user authentication with JWT.
-- Dynamic data filtering + client-side performance
+ - Dynamic Data Handling: Mastering real-time data filtering, sorting, and search for optimal client-side performance.
+ - Modern UI/UX Implementation: Translating design concepts like Glassmorphism into a functional and aesthetic user interface.

 ---